wobey000/Embedded-Systems-Projects/README.md

 Written by Wallace Obey and Brodie Gerloff

-A variety of utilizing timers, interrupts, GPIO outputs and inputs, and debounced switches.
+A variety of projects utilizing timers, interrupts, GPIO outputs and inputs, and debounced switches.

 Board: Tiva C: tm4c123g